xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 - A unigram is equivalent to a single word
 - A bigram is two words
-- A n-gram is a group of n-words
+- A n-gram is a group of n words

 ### ROUGE-1